Vauxhall-Endfield/DuckyScript-WinSecuritySwitch/README.md

 ## Development

-Before we can start creating our payloads, we should perform some initial setups for both payloads.

-We will first set our **DEFAULTDELAY** value to 1000 — the units being in milliseconds (ms) — which is equivalent to one second.
+Before we can start creating our payloads, named **Disable_WinSecurity** and **Reenable_WinSecurity**, we should perform some initial setups for both payloads.
+We will first set our **DEFAULTDELAY** value on both payloads to 1000 — the units being in milliseconds (ms) — which is equivalent to one second.

 ```
 DEFAULTDELAY 1000